JuliaLang/www.julialang.org/manual/control-flow/index.md

     bar
     baz

-Various types of iterable containers will be introduced and discussed in later section.
+Various types of iterable containers will be introduced and discussed in later sections of the manual (see, e.g., [Arrays](../arrays)).

 It is sometimes convenient to terminate the repetition of a `while` before the test condition is falsified or stop iterating in a `for` loop before the end of the iterable object is reached.
 This can be accomplished with the `break` keyword: